jailukanna/bulk_data_loader/README.md

 # Load NYC Citi Bike Trip csv data files into MySQL Server Using Python

-This project simulates loading large dataset onto database (MySQL) efficiently using Pandas in batch mode
+This project loads large dataset onto database (MySQL) efficiently using Pandas in batch mode

 The data is taken from NYC public data source